Foundations of geometric approximate group theory: The canonical QI class of a finitely-generated group

-\end{definition} Note that the canonical QI type of a compactly-generated lcsc group is indeed a QI type by Proposition \ref{CompGenGroup} and Lemma \ref{CharLSG}.
-It follows from Lemma \ref{CompactWordMetric} that if $S$ is a compact generating set of a lcsc group $G$, then $(G, d_S)$ is a representative of $[G]$.
-By Proposition \ref{CompactlyGeneratedConsequences} the canonical QI type can always be represented by a continuous metric on $G$.
-We emphasize once more that the canonical QI type of a lcsc group is only defined if the group is compactly generated. \begin{example}[Examples of compactly-generated lcsc groups] The following are examples of compactly-generated lcsc groups. \begin{enumerate}[(i)] \item Every connected lcsc group $G$ is compactly-generated - any compact identity neighborhood is a generating set. \item More generally, every lcsc group $G$ with finitely many connected components is compactly-generated - any compact identity neighborhood which intersects all of the components is a generating set. \item Isometry groups of \lsg proper metric spaces are compactly-generated if they act coboundedly; this is a consequence of the following proposition. \end{enumerate} \end{example} \begin{proposition} Let $(X, d)$ be a \lsg proper metric space and assume that $G := {\rm Is}(X,d)$ acts coboundedly on $X$.
+\begin{example}[Examples of compactly-generated lcsc groups] The following are examples of compactly-generated lcsc groups. \begin{enumerate}[(i)] \item Every connected lcsc group $G$ is compactly-generated - any compact identity neighborhood is a generating set. \item More generally, every lcsc group $G$ with finitely many connected components is compactly-generated - any compact identity neighborhood which intersects all of the components is a generating set. \item Isometry groups of \lsg proper metric spaces are compactly-generated if they act coboundedly; this is a consequence of the following proposition. \end{enumerate} \end{example} \begin{proposition} Let $(X, d)$ be a \lsg proper metric space and assume that $G \coloneqq {\rm Is}(X,d)$ acts coboundedly on $X$.
 Then the following hold: \begin{enumerate}[(i)] \item $G$ is compactly generated (hence the canonical QI type $[G]$ is well-defined). \item If $S$ is any compact symmetric generating set of $G$, then every orbit map defines a quasi-isometry $(G, d_S) \to (X, d)$.
 In particular, $(X,d)$ represents the canonical QI type $[G]$ of $G$. \end{enumerate} \end{proposition} \begin{proof} (i) This is contained in \cite[Prop.
 5.B.10]{CdlH}.